-- 1 Foreword

-- 2 Over Argenta

-- 3 Our strategy
+- 2 About Argenta - 3 Our Strategy

+- 4.1 Risk policy

-- 4.1 Risk policy4.1.1 Risk management as a core activity4.1.2 Organisation of the risk
+- 4.1.1 Risk management as a core

+- activity

+- 4.1.2 Organisation of the risk

+- management function

-- management function 4.1.3 Risk framework
+- 4.1.3 Risk framework

-- 4.1.4 Risk policy on sustainability
+- 4.1.4 Risk policy on sustainability 4.2 Capital policy

-- 4.2 Capital policy
+- 4.2 Capital polic

 - 5 Governance

 - 6 Sustainability Statement

-- 7 Other statements
+- 7 Other statement

 - 8 Financial statements

-The directors of the Risk & Validation, Compliance and Non-Financial Risk Management & Supervisory Office (NFRM & SO) departments, and the CRO individually score the various types of risk at their own discretion in their specific risk domain based on how significant the risk is to Argenta (impact on business) and maturity (extent to which Argenta has this risk type under control).
+The senior managers of the Risk & Validation, Compliance and Non-Financial Risk Management & Supervisory Office (NFRM & SO) departments, and the CRO individually score the various types of risk at their own discretion in their specific risk domain based on how significant the risk is to Argenta (impact on business) and maturity (extent to which Argenta has this risk type under control).
 Risk & Validation does that for the financial risks, Non Financial Risk Management & Supervisory Office does it for the non-financial risks and Compliance does it for the compliance risks.
 They also take care of the coordination with the decentralised entities.